tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 ### 2. Add Timestamp to Data

-As a kind of [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture), timestamp (or version) is necessary to indicate which data is changed.
+As a kind of [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture), timestamp (or version) is necessary to indicate which data is changed, and when.
 While RawKV doesn't have such a thing before, we need to add timestamp to the RawKV data.

 #### 2.1 Requirement